ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * First token in a series: the "cnf" claim uses the same confirmation method of the "req_cnf" request to /token.

 * Revised examples in CBOR diagnostic notation.

+* With a group-audience, the reverse message flow can use a roll call.

 * Changed CBOR abbreviations to not collide with existing codepoints.